tribixbite/awesome/README.md

 ## Python

+*   [agno-agi/agent-api](https://github.com/agno-agi/agent-api) - A minimal, open-source setup for serving Agents using FastAPI and Postgres.
+Built for speed, clarity, and dev happiness.
 *   [google/A2A](https://github.com/google/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Agent Communication Protocol
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀